MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/One-Drive-Quickstart-Small-Business.md

 - M365-collaboration
 ms.custom:
 - seo-marvel-apr2020
+- seo-marvel-jun2020
-description: "This article is a quickstart guide on how to get started with and set up OneDrive for small businesses."
+description: This article is a quickstart guide on how to get started with and set up the cloud storage service OneDrive for small businesses.
 ---

 # OneDrive QuickStart guide for small businesses

 Microsoft OneDrive is a robust but simple-to-use cloud storage platform for small businesses, enterprises, and everything in between.
 Unlike other cloud storage providers, most of the advanced enterprise-focused features in OneDrive are available for every subscription type, enabling organizations to use OneDrive in whatever way benefits them the most.
-This guide focuses on the deployment and configuration options that make the most sense for small businesses looking to use OneDrive.
+This user guide focuses on the deployment and configuration options that make the most sense for small businesses looking to use OneDrive.
 From there, these organizations can select whatever additional management capabilities they require.
-For the full deployment guide, which contains other methods of deploying, configuring, and managing OneDrive, see [OneDrive guide for enterprises](plan-onedrive-enterprise.md).
+For the full deployment guide, which contains other methods of deploying, configuring, and managing OneDrive cloud storage, see [OneDrive guide for enterprises](plan-onedrive-enterprise.md).

 ## Getting started with OneDrive

 OneDrive is effective in even the largest enterprises, but it still has a small, easy-to-implement footprint that small businesses can take advantage of.
 After all, small businesses are often at highest risk for losing files on failed devices because few are concerned with centralized storage and backups.
-By using OneDrive, however, your small business can keep files safe, and your users can easily access them from all their devices.
+By using OneDrive cloud storage, however, your small business can keep files safe, and your users can easily access them from all their devices.

 To get started with OneDrive, follow these steps: